 Cooking the right meal, presenting a meal in the best way possible, catering to individual needs & texture modified food is all necessary and must be done right in aged care.
 However, all these efforts are meaningless if the residents aren’t encouraged to consume these wonderful meals.

 Some simple, easy & cost-effective ways can be introduced to overcome this challenge.
 Organise a simple automated bread maker in each servery / kitchenette.
-Making a fresh bread at breakfast time will spread the smell of freshly baked bread throughout the area.
+Making fresh bread at breakfast time will spread the smell of freshly baked bread throughout the area.
 It will have such a huge impact on residents wanting to come down for breakfast.
-Bread makers do not require cooking skills or knowledge and pre-mixed / pre-prepared doughs will reduce any food safety related issues.
+Bread makers do not require cooking skills or knowledge and pre-mixed / pre-prepared doughs will reduce any food safety-related issues.

 If oven is available, then just half an hour before lunch time, heat a pizza (can be store bought/ frozen) in the oven.
 The smell of hot pizza or frying chips will draw resident’s attention to the dining areas.

 Keep in mind that the whole idea of this cooking or reheating is to only stimulate the smell of food hence whether the actual food is consumed or not or any other food safety related concerns should not prevent this simple but effective solution.

 Meal time announcements:

 Another simple trick that can-do wonders.
 An announcement about morning or afternoon tea being served or a meal time reminder over PA system will go long way.
 Hearing the announcement about meal times will prompt the residents to make their way toward the dining area.

 Mood impacts heavily on our appetite.
 Joyful person will not only eat well but also digest the food a lot better.
 Organise fun activities before the lunch time.
 Making residents do activity together with same people that are going to have meal with on same table is also important.
 It allows the residents to get to know each other well and bond well.